Botswana

 Northern Botswana

-Further north we come to the watery paradise that is the Okavango Delta to the west and Botswana’s Chobe National Park to the east.
+Further north, we come to the watery paradise that is the Okavango Delta to the west and Botswana’s Chobe National Park to the east.

-With its vast interconnected waterways, the Okavango Delta is widely considered one of Africa’s best wilderness sanctuaries that offers a greedy array of wild animals, including many endangered species.
-Its seasonal flooding means that it attracts visitors from far and wide – and both two-legged and four.
-The Okavango Delta’s Moremi Game Reserve, the main reserve in the region, provides a spectacular and pristine wilderness that rivals anything else on the African continent making it perfect for walking safaris.
+Its seasonal flooding attracts visitors from far and wide – both two-legged and four-legged.
+The Okavango Delta’s Moremi Game Reserve, the central reserve in the region, provides a spectacular and pristine wilderness that rivals anything else on the African continent, making it perfect for walking safaris.

 South & The Kalahari Desert

 But if Gaborone provides Botswana’s modern face, it is the vast tract of land in the southwest where its ancient secrets lie.
 The Kalahari Desert is not only one of the oldest deserts in the world, but it is a name that has captured the imagination of explorers and travellers for centuries.
-An intoxicating land of stark emptiness, this semi-desert savannah is still home to an astonishing array of wildlife, such as elephants, antelopes and giraffes, making it an unforgettable location for Botswana safaris.

 Fast facts